Barnes Opening: Strategy

 Since 1.f3 is a poor move, it is not played often.
 Nonetheless, it is probably not the rarest opening move.
 After 1.f3 e5 some players even continue with the nonsensical 2.Kf2, one of several sequences of opening moves known as the Bongcloud Attack.
-It can also be known as the Fried Fox Attack, Wandering King Opening, The Hammerschlag, Tumbleweed, the Pork Chop Opening, or the Half Bird as it is often called in the United Kingdom, due to its opening move f3 being half that of the f4 employed in Bird's Opening.
+It is also known as the Fried Fox Attack, Wandering King Opening, The Hammerschlag, Tumbleweed, the Pork Chop Opening, or the Half Bird as it is often called in the United Kingdom, due to its opening move f3 being half that of the f4 employed in Bird's Opening.
 One example of this is the game Simon Williams beating Martin Simons in the last round of the British Championship 1999, where Williams had nothing to play for.
 In 2020, Magnus Carlsen played 2.Kf2 against Wesley So in a blitz game, for the psychological effect.
 So commented, "It's hard to forget the game when someone plays f3 and Kf2 and just crushes you.
 That's so humiliating."
 Also played is 2.e4, called the King's Head Opening.